sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 .first
 ~~~~~~

-This method returns the first element of the Integer variable to list
+This method returns the first element of the EntityList.
-the ML models deployed to a particular node.
-The default value is
-*None*, which returns all the accessible ML models for the user.

 ::